thalesmello/better-ctrlw/README.md

 2. Assign a hotkey to close the current tab (I like to use `Alt-w` to mimic Mac OS's `Cmd+w`)

-The problem with his extension is that it only works with the currently active tab, and I regularly use `Shift + Clich` to highlight a bunch of tabs, so that I can close them all at once.
+The problem with his extension is that it only works with the currently active tab, and I regularly use `Shift + Click` to highlight a bunch of tabs, so that I can close them all at once.
 His plugin didn't support multiple highlighted tabs, so I created my own.

 # Usage